ANR Conflict of Interest

 - Provide updates as the amount and nature of financial interest changes during the period of performance of supported research.
 This policy is intended to protect investigators, their sponsored research and other educational and professional activities in which they are engaged, and the University.

 Research involving human subjects poses special concern with regard to conflict of interest.
 For example, the research may involve drugs, equipment, materials, or methods in which the investigators, their domestic partner, or their dependent children have a financial interest.
 Such interests may appear to compromise the rights and well being of the research subjects as well as the integrity of the related research, and therefore must be disclosed.
 For this reason, potential conflicts of interest in research with human subjects are subject to particularly careful scrutiny.
 Disclosure of conflicts of interest related to research including human subjects is included in the Institutional Review Board procedures for each campus, accessible online http://ucanr.org/humansubject.

 Use of the University or ANR name, image, brand, and logo

 Association of the University of California or ANR name, image, brand, or logo with commercial interests may lead to a conflict of interest.
 For example, in the course of consulting or research, ANR academics may provide professional evaluations of products or services, but care must be taken to avoid identifying the University with the academics’ opinions or conclusions in any public or private reports that may support their own outside financial interests.
 Academics must also avoid implying an endorsement on the part of the University or ANR.

-Specialty: Policy, Contracts, Compliance, California Public Records Act Requests, California Information Practices Act Requests, Subpoenas and Other Legal Matters, Delegations of Authority, Support Groups
+Specialty: Specialty: Policy, Compliance, California Public Records Act Requests, California Information Practices Act Requests, Privacy, Cannabis Laws, Whistleblower Investigations, Retaliation Investigations, CANRA, Subpoenas and Other Legal Matters, Delegations of Authority, Conflict of Interest for Designated Officials.